-My favourite memory of the college was spending time with classmates outside of class, with it being so close to the Highstreet it made it very easy to “pop to the pub after”.
+My favourite memory of the university was spending time with classmates outside of class, with it being so close to the Highstreet it made it very easy to “pop to the pub after”.

-I would recommend South Essex College 100% compared to London, it felt a lot more like home and a lot more comfortable and it also felt more bespoke if that makes sense.
+I would recommend the University Centre, 100% compared to London, it felt a lot more like home and a lot more comfortable and it also felt more bespoke if that makes sense.

 My greatest achievement has been running this business and being able to pay ourselves a wage at the end of the month feels pretty good.